Jack Mack and the Heart Attack: Full Moon/Warner Bros. Records

-On December 31, 1981 guitarist Andrew Kastner was in a car accident; while he was in the hospital, guitarist Josh Leo took his place.
+On December 31, 1981, guitarist Andrew Kastner was in a car accident; while he was in the hospital, guitarist Josh Leo took his place.
 Josh at the time was playing on Eagles founding member Glenn Frey's solo album, and he invited Glenn to come see a Jack Mack performance.
 After seeing the band at the Club Lingerie, Glenn brought the Heart Attack Horns into the studio to record on his first solo album, No Fun Aloud.
 He became fond of the band and their sound; within weeks, they were signed to Full Moon/Warner Bros Records owned by Irving Azoff (manager of the Eagles) and Dan Fogelberg.
 They released the album Cardiac Party, produced by Glenn Frey for Full Moon Records, in 1982.

 After the album release, Jack Mack began touring and continued appearing in TV shows and films, as well as performing backup for famous artists and performing on their records.
 Notably, the band performed in the 1982/83 second annual MTV New Year's Eve concert in New York City with Duran Duran and A Flock of Seagulls.
 They also wrote and recorded 4 songs for the film, Police Academy (notably the song "I'm Gonna Be Somebody").
 In June 1984, Mark Campbell became the band's lead vocalist, and the band performed in the film, Tuff Turf, which starred James Spader and Robert Downey Jr.

 Voss Records

-In 1988, Jack Mack was signed to Voss Records and became the house band for Fox TV's The Late Show backing up artists such as Joe Walsh, The Young Rascals, Bobby Womack, Ginger Baker, and many others.
+In 1988, Jack Mack was signed to Voss Records and became the house band for Fox TV's The Late Show backing up artists such as Joe Walsh, The Rascals, Bobby Womack, Ginger Baker, and many others.
 Their album Jack it Up was released in 1990.
 Combining soul and rock, the retro-style effort recalled the days when blue-eyed soulsters like Rare Earth, the Spencer Davis Group, the Rascals, and Blood, Sweat & Tears dominated the music world.
 Jack Mack & the Heart Attack was greatly inspired by Stax/Volt, Motown, and Rock and Soul.